app-generator/rocket-django/README.md

 - Start the MySql Server
 - Create a new DataBase
-- Create a new user with full privilegies over the database
+- Create a new user with full privileges over the database
 - Install the MySql Python Driver (used by Django to connect)
   - `$ pip install mysqlclient`
 - Edit the `.env` with the SQL Driver Information & DB Credentials